Transocean Ltd. (RIG) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-24, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Transocean Ltd. ("Transocean" or the "Company") (NYSE: RIG ) have opportunity to lead the securities fraud class action lawsuit.
+28, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Transocean Ltd. ("Transocean" or the "Company") (NYSE: RIG ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TRANSOCEAN LTD. (RIG), CLICK HERE BEFORE FEBRUARY 24, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?